agranlund/fml/readme.md

 # FixMintLib
 Removes FPU check from Atari 68020+ programs which were compiled with MintLib.

-This program does not help you at all if the application actually requires an FPU, it only removes the check for one which Mintlib automatically builds into 68020+ programs wheter they need one or not.
+This program does not help if an application actually use floating point.
+It only removes the check for one which Mintlib automatically builds into 68020+ programs whether they need one or not.

+This patcher can build for linux/macos and can be useful as part of the buildstep when compiling 68020-60 programs.

 ** Use it at your own risk and backup the original file if in doubt **